Article

 It’s also a great idea to find opportunities for your child to share what they’ve just learned and accomplished with friends and family.
 It’ll serve as another way for your child to reflect on their project, and the well-earned chance to brag a little is a great way to build confidence.

-Ideas to Jumpstart Project-Based Learning at Home
+Project-Based Learning Ideas to Do at Home

 Ready to get started?
 Here are a few ideas for implementing project-based learning at home to get you and your child inspired:

-2. If your child does some neighborhood lawn-mowing or babysitting, have them take their enterprise to the next level (along with their earning potential!).
+If your child does some neighborhood lawn-mowing or babysitting, have them take their enterprise to the next level (along with their earning potential).
 Ask them to do the research to create a formal business plan and some simple promotional materials like flyers and business cards.
 Encourage them to get the word out by posting advertising for their new business around your community.

-3. Perhaps there is a policy issue in your community that affects both you and your child.
+Perhaps there is a policy issue in your community that affects both you and your child.
 Turn it into a project by asking your child to research the issue in greater detail, as well as who your local government representatives are, and then write a letter to them.
 In the process, they will learn about how local government and democratic procedures work, and practice persuasive writing skills.

 Get the latest education insights sent directly to your inbox